taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 ### Page 9

 Dr. Kauffmann: "Didn't you hear?
-A police raid in L.A. started a huge fire that's spread halfway up the coast of California and is now being carried over the mountains into Arizona by high winds.
+A police raid in L.A. this morning started a huge fire that's spread halfway up the coast of California and is now being carried over the mountains into Arizona by high winds.
 Everything out there is bone dry ever since the Colorado River disappeared."

 Raquel: "What??
 How many dead??"